kleber-code/ushka/docs/project/contributing.md

 5.  **Make Your Changes:**

-    Now you can start making your changes to the codebase.
+    Now, go forth and code!

-## Submitting a Pull Request
+## 🎁 Submitting Your Contribution: The Grand Finale!

-Once you are happy with your changes, please submit a pull request to the `main` branch.
+Once you're satisfied with your changes, please submit a pull request to the `main` branch.

--   Make sure your code follows the existing style conventions.
+*   Ensure your code adheres to our existing style conventions (we like things neat).
--   If you are adding a new feature, please include tests and documentation.
+*   If you've added a new feature, please include tests and update the documentation.
+We need to know what it does!
--   Write a clear and descriptive pull request message.
+*   Write a clear and descriptive pull request message.
+Tell us all about your hard work.

-We will review your pull request as soon as possible.
-Thank you for your contribution!
+We'll review your pull request as soon as we can.
+Thank you for making Ushka better! 💖